Inside Gaming is Machinima’s flagship gaming editorial and entertainment brand. We produce daily news, reviews

 The dad of the IG team has been hanging around the videogame media space for 20 years.
 That’s not a typo, it’s really that long.
 He talks to publishers and developers every day, finding content and opportunities to enlighten the great kids of the YouTubes, who he loves dearly.
 When those kids invade his lawn he welcomes them with open arms.
 Because bringing gaming joy to the world is what he lives for.
 It’s a fact.

 Esmeralda Portillo is the managing editor for Inside Gaming.
-When she’s not busy keeping the blog in order, she writes reviews, previews, and any other babble she can convince the EIC to post.
+She’s usually busy keeping the blog in order, writing reviews, previews, and any other babble she can convince the EIC to post.
 If she’s not distracted by puppy gifs, she’s writing nonsense on her blog.
 Her favorite game is trying to piece together all the convoluted plot points of the Kingdom Hearts series.

 Short version: Matt likes video games and editing.
 He communicates through lower thirds.